 With this model, it is also the little things that count.
 For example, the OR logo is reflective; while we certainly wouldn't count on them as a primary safety signal on a nighttime jog, this feature is an example of the attention to detail in the design of a seemingly simple product.

-At $35 retail, they are a value purchase for someone who makes a habit out of tromping through the duff.
+This pair is a value purchase for someone who makes a habit out of tromping through the duff.
 We think that trail gaiters, in general, tend to be a little overpriced, but this pair fit our testers so well that they would be happy to dish out the dollars for them.

 The Overdrive Wrap is our Editors' Choice for moving fast and light.
 It has a simple but thoughtful design and the weight of the pair means there is no reason not to wear them!
 If you have had to stop your run to dump out pine needles from your shoes one too many times, this is the gaiter that will keep your feet happy while keeping you on the move.